If I Needed You: Covers

 Townes Van Zandt's "If I Needed You" was not only covered by Emmylou Harris and Don Williams, but also by Andrew Bird on Hands of Glory, Guy Clark on Songs and Stories, Lyle Lovett on Step Inside This House, and others.

 The song was also recorded by Doc Watson for his record Then and Now.
 On his record Live at the Old Quarter, Townes introduces the song "If I Needed You" by saying, "This was recorded by Doc Watson, and it really blew my mind, you know…" The song is also covered in the Belgian film The Broken Circle Breakdown, where the Broken Circle Breakdown Bluegrass Band, including actors Johan Heldenbergh and Veerle Baetens sing it live.
 It also appears on the original soundtrack of the film.
-In 1997, Dead Ringer Band covered the song on their album, Living in the Circle.In 2012, Mumford & Sons released a version of the song.
+In 1997, Dead Ringer Band covered the song on their album, Living in the Circle, and in 2000 Seán Keane covered it on his album The Man That I Am.
+In 2012, Mumford & Sons released a version of the song.
 Kasey Chambers covered the song on her 2011 album Storybook.
 In 2018, the Spanish singer-songwriter Javier Álvarez released a version of the song in his tenth album, properly called "10".

 An acoustic version of the song, performed by Terry O'Quinn and Michael Dorman, appears in the pilot episode of the television show Patriot, which aired on November 5, 2015.